roro-a1/Python/README.md

-# SQL
+# Python
-All the practice through Leetcode or any other problems will be pushed here
+Everything that I do, be it lecture notes, practice problems, python projects, or hackathon codes will be pushed here